-He was kept in one of Scott’s fields whilst on what was supposed to be a week’s trial with the council, but they were reluctant to come to a decision, and Mr Scott had to threaten to stop them taking Tommy out of the field, saying he would just as soon see him going for a month’s holiday out at grass.
+Tommy was kept in one of Scott’s fields whilst on what was supposed to be a week’s trial with the council.
+However, the Council were reluctant to come to a decision about buying him, and Mr Scott threatened to stop them taking Tommy out of the field, saying he would just as soon see him going for a month’s holiday out at grass.

-So Tommy was given the job of hauling the council’s refuse and general carting, which he did for twelve years, but by 1950 it was time for him to retire from such heavy work, though he was still fit for other jobs, so the council advertised in the Echo for expressions of interest.
+So the Council came to a decision and Tommy was given the job of hauling the council’s refuse and general carting, which he did for twelve years.
+By 1950 it was time for him to retire from such heavy work but he was considered to be still fit for other jobs, so the council advertised in the Echo, inviting expressions of interest.